-To ensure that risk management remains a high priority within (NSO), and to promote an organizational culture that embraces a risk management perspective, risk management will be a standing item on the agenda of every regular Board meeting, so that the Executive Director can provide updates as required.
+To ensure that risk management remains a high priority within (NSO), and to promote an organizational culture that embraces a risk management perspective, risk management will be a standing item on the agenda of every regular Board meeting so that the Executive Director and Board Members can provide updates as required.

 (NSO) recognizes that communication is an essential part of risk management.
-This Policy and our Risk Management Program will be communicated frequently to our staff, committees, PTSOs, and Clubs, and we will encourage all members to communicate to (NSO) their risk management issues and concerns.
+This policy and our Risk Management Process will be communicated to staff, Board of Directors, committees and volunteers and we will encourage all members to communicate to (NSO) their risk management issues and concerns.
+Specifically, the following steps will be taken to ensure a risk-aware culture is being fostered: